-Fig. 2.
-Contact microphone and its frequency response
+Fig. 3.
+Contact microphone and its frequency response.

 Strong attackers can also use high-quality loudspeakers and recorders to break voice-based authentication.
 The loudspeakers usually use an electromagnet to translate an electrical signal into an audible sound.
 The electromagnet is a metal coil that creates a magnetic field when there is an electric current flow through it.
 When electrical pulses pass through the coil of the electromagnet, the direction of the magnetic field is frequently changed.
 Also, there is a permanent magnet fixed firmly into the loudspeaker.
-With rapidly changing magnetic field, the coil is attracted to and repelled from the permanent magnet.
+With a rapidly changing magnetic field, the coil is attracted to and repelled from the permanent magnet.
 As a result, the cone attached on the coil will vibrate back and forth, pumping sound waves into the surrounding air and the smartphone's speaker.
 Since the replay attacker can only record and replay the air voice of the victim, there is no internal body voice during the replay process.
 Moreover, since the internal body voice of a person is different from those of others even for the same word, a stronger replay attacker cannot impersonate the victim's internal body voice by wearing the AR headset and saying the same words.

-B. Piezo contact microphone
+2.2 Piezo contact microphone

-As shown in Fig. 2(a), contact microphone is a form of microphone that senses audio vibrations through contact with solid objects.
+As shown in Fig. 3(a), contact microphone is a form of microphone that senses audio vibrations through contact with solid objects.
 Unlike normal air microphones, contact microphones are almost completely insensitive to air vibrations but transduce only structure-borne sound.
+Crystals in Piezo contact microphones which demonstrate the piezo-electric effect produce voltages when they are deformed.
+The crystal microphone uses a thin strip of piezoelectric material attached to a diaphragm.
+The two sides of the crystal acquire opposite charges when the crystal is deflected by the diaphragm.
+The charges are proportional to the amount of deformation and disappear when the stress on the crystal disappears.
 By attaching a contact microphone near the speaker's temple, we are able to collect the voice that propagates mainly through the body of the speaker.
-In addition, contact microphones have a wide frequency response, as shown in Fig. 2(b).
+In addition, contact microphones have a wide frequency response, as shown in Fig. 3(b).
 Since the voiced speech of a typical adult will have a fundamental frequency for up to 255Hz [3], the contact microphones have enough capability to capture the internal body voice.

-C. Attack model
+2.3 Attack model